minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-Let's sum it up much "mathematical", we illustrated such factors when dealing with distributed training.
+Let's sum it up much more "theoretical" and "mathematical".

+[click] We break it down into these factors to calculate how much time it would take to train a model.

-[click] with them, we could get the formula for training time cost.
+[click] with them, the formula forms.

+There is factors about number of nodes, number of pods, how long can we detect and finish the diagnosis, perform the mitigation?

 I know this is hard to understand in a glance, let's simplify it.
 -->